keroro824/HashingDeepLearning/README.md

 ## Dataset

 The Datasets can be downloaded in [Amazon-670K](https://drive.google.com/open?id=0B3lPMIHmG6vGdUJwRzltS1dvUVk).
+Note that the data is sorted by labels so please shuffle at least the validation/testing data.

 ## TensorFlow Baselines